blue0x1/sqlwinds/README.md

 **SQL Security Assessment & Post-Exploitation Toolkit**

 SQLWinds is a command-line tool for security testing and exploiting Microsoft SQL Server.
-It provides an interactive environment to deeply analyze servers, escalate privileges, execute attacks, and pivot through networks—all with specialized commands for tasks like in-memory code execution and SCCM database exploration.
+It provides an interactive environment to deeply analyze servers, escalate privileges, execute attacks, and pivot through networks all with specialized commands for tasks like in-memory code execution and SCCM database exploration.

 <br>